sfninja/thetool/README.md

 When report is ready, thetool will dump `thetool> Report captured in ...` message in terminal with a hint how to analyze it.

+## Why not to use Chrome DevTools directly?
+- it can be used in environments where it is not possible to run Chrome DevTools, e.g., on the server, run `thetool <yourapp>` there, send report back and analyze it locally,
+- it supports child processes and workers,
+- it supports some other tools, e.g., node tracing and type profiler.

 ## Tool selector

 | Problem | Tool | Insight | DevTools tab |